News This Week

 Our first giveaway will be a copy of The America's Test Kitchen Family Cookbook.
 Enter to win via our Twitter link on Monday morning, and don't forget to get your tickets to see Chris Kimball and the cast of America's Test Kitchen for our annual ATK cookbook event this December.

-Your Holiday Need-To-Knows
+Your Holiday Need-To-Knowsnews3

 Thanksgiving and Hanukkah are just under two weeks away, as is the unveiling of our bookseller-vetted selection of gift-worthy (and 20% off!) books: the Holiday Hundred.
-Your friends and relatives will want books this season, and our list will have something on it for everyone on your list.
+Your friends and relatives will want books this season, and our list will have something on it for everyone on your list

 As November comes to a close, you'll want to mark your calendars for the following Harvard Book Store happenings: